If you’re considering a new career in the trucking industry, it would be helpful to know how much money you will make.

 Truck Drivers Earning Bonuses

-Truck drivers may also make money through several bonuses as an additional payment to their regular salary if they are a CDL-trained driver.
+Truck drivers may also make money through several bonuses as an additional payment to their regular salary if they are CDL-trained drivers.
 Though carrier companies are different, they mostly offer bonuses as well.
 Below are some of them.

-- Monthly Mileage – There are trucking or carrier companies that pay extra to their drivers who triumph business thresholds for miles.
-Drivers can earn money for longer driving distances and extra cash because of driving with a specific company.
+- Monthly Mileage – Trucking or carrier companies pay extra to their drivers who triumph business thresholds for miles.
+Drivers can earn money for longer driving distances and extra cash for driving with a specific company.

 - Sign-in Bonus – To attract new drivers, the competing trucking companies offer a sign-on bonus for truck drivers who choose their company.
 It can be a gradual or whole sum payment and may differ from each carrier.